 Proposal 4-1 (Revision 5) (H)

-RAN1 has evaluated the use of reference devices , for positioning and observes improvements in using reference devices for enhancing the positioning performance.
+RAN1 has evaluated the use of reference devices, which can either be UE or TRP, for positioning and observes improvements in using reference devices for enhancing the positioning performance.

-Note 1: The reference device: is defined here as a device with known location that can at least to support some of the Rel-16 positioning functionalities, which will be defined by RAN2.
-The device positioning functionalities may include, but not limited to, the following:
+Note 1: The position of the reference device is known;

+Note 2: If the device is a TRP, it needs at least to support some of the Rel-16 positioning functionalities, which will be defined by RAN2.
+For example, the device positioning functionalities may include, but not limited to, the following:

 Provide the positioning measurements (e.g., RSTD, RSRP, Rx-Tx time differences)